 About Jon Shain

 Jon Shain is a veteran singer-songwriter who's been turning heads for years with his words, his fiery acoustic guitar work, and his evolved musical style - combining improvised piedmont blues with bluegrass, swing, and ragtime.
-Shain’s newest disc, the eclectic "covers" album called Reupholstered, was just released in July, 2014.
+Shain’s newest disc, a duet album with Joe Newberry, Crow the Dawn, was just released in January, 2016.